-In the reinsurance market, fundraising remains well shy of levels in seen in previous hard markets, as opposed to 2019-2021.
-PCFT's managers think that with capital tight, rates should be good as a result.
+Reinsurance fundraising remains well shy of levels in previous hard markets å Q1 Traditional capital Alternative capital hard (relatively low availability of capital) markets, as opposed to 2019-2021.
+PCFT's managers think that with capital tight, pricing should be good as a result.